junxit/us-congress-bills-109/metadata.md

 - 2005-05-26 — Introduced in House
 - 2005-05-26 — Introduced in House
 - 2005-05-26 — Referred to the House Committee on Financial Services.
+- 2005-10-18 — Considered under suspension of the rules. (consideration: CR H8879-8881)
+- 2005-10-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+300.
+- 2005-10-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-10-18 — Mr. Barrett (SC) moved to suspend the rules and agree to the resolution.
+- 2005-10-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H8879)
+- 2005-10-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H8879)